Home Page

 Personality:

-Indigo is cautious in a new situation.
+She was very cautious at first.
 She needed a safe-room and a safe-corner within the room to start off with, but now is more confident.
 She is not yet happy with having feline roommates, and probably came from an environment in which she was the only pet.
 She lets the other cats know that she prefers they keep their distance, but she is not aggressive, just assertive.
-Nonetheless, Indie ventures out of her safe-room on a daily basis; she likes to see what is going on in the rest of her foster-home, and generally ignores the other cats.

 We have learned that Indigo is diabetic.
 Currently, she is receiving two units of insulin twice a day.
-This is easily administered, and she makes no fuss about it.
+This is easily administered, and though she would prefer it not to happen, she makes no fuss about it.
+This is another step forward that she permitted.
 With diabetics, blood needs to be tested once a month, and, though it may take her some getting used to, we think she’ll adapt to it as easily as she does her daily injections.

 If you'd like to talk to us about Indigo, click here to send an inquiry.